 - When received, City staff will respond with an email confirmation and an application number for tracking purposes.

-- See below for information on fee payments.
+- See below for information regarding fee payments.

 Building Permits Applications and Plancheck